pabloviquez/til/adobe/aep/IdentityStrategy.md

 > [!TIP]
 > Create the identifiers you actually need, and not the ones you think you will need.
 A good design should allow you to scale.

-**Another** identifier we cannot forget is the **ECID**. s a customer uses the website and mobile app, Adobe's Web and Mobile SDKs generate a sticky identifier called the Experience Cloud Identifier, or ECID.
+**Another** identifier we cannot forget is the **ECID**.
+When a customer uses the website or mobile app, Adobe's Web and Mobile SDKs generate a sticky identifier called the Experience Cloud Identifier, or ECID.

 An ECID is unique per browser or app installation.
 The same phone can produce three different ECIDs: one in Safari, one in Chrome, one in the app.
-ECIDs also decay: clearing cookies, private browsing, and app reinstalls all mint a new one.
+ECIDs can be also removed, clearing cookies, private browsing, and app reinstalls all mint a new one.
 That volatility is exactly why cookie IDs sit at the bottom of the priority list we'll define in the next section.

 **Identity Graph**
 Now that we have a clear definition of what makes a profile unique, we can move to the next step, which is defining the **Identity Graph**.